kylelmiller/movieaugur/README.md

 * Kafka Connect
   * Used to copy data from Kafka to the services data stores (MongoDB, Redis)

-## What is not here
-* User Authentication
-* Kubernetes
-  * If you are going to take this to production the containers should be managed with something other than docker compose.
-That could be Kubernetes or a cloud provider's container infrastructure like Elastic Container Services.
-* GET HTTP caching
-  * NGINX isn't configured to cache GET requests.
-It should be since this system should be very read heavy.
-* Provisioning
-  * There is no config for provisioning resources (Terraform, etc.)
-* Multitenate
-  * It's current written to support a single customer.
-If you add more and want to keep the data separate that would involve keying the data differently.
-* Observability/Metrics

 ## Potential Future Use Cases
 * More like this
   * Given an item id and object type return a list of item ids that are similar to that item